-PHM 405 D: Social and Cultural Issues (3) This course will focus on those issues which effect clients in the social services field such as ethnic diversity, poverty, subculture influences, and gender differences.
+PHM 405 D: Social and Cultural Issues (3) This course will focus on those issues which substances.

+If the source will focus on those issues which effect clients in the social services field such as ethnic diversity, poverty, subculture influences, and gender differences.
 Focus will also be paid to those issues found particularly in rural populations.
 Equivalent to SOC 300.